Tetraiodine nonoxide

 Tetraiodine nonoxide is an iodine oxide with the chemical formula I_{4}O_{9}.

 Preparation

 Tetraiodine nonoxide can be produced by reacting ozone and iodine in carbon tetrachloride at −78 °C:

 It can also be produced by heating iodic acid and phosphoric acid together:

 Properties

 Tetraiodine nonoxide is a light yellow solid that can easily hydrolyze.
 It decomposes above 75 °C:

-Like diiodine tetroxide, tetraiodine nonoxide contains both I(III) and I(V), and disproportionate to iodate and iodide under alkaline conditions:
+Like diiodine tetroxide, tetraiodine nonoxide contains both I(III) and I(V), and disproportionates to iodate and iodide under alkaline conditions:

 It reacts with water to form iodic acid and iodine: